- Information Sheet for Accused Students (PDF)

 3. The Preliminary Review Officer presents his or her report summarizing the review.
 The Conduct Officer allows the student and the complaint party to ask clarifying questions of the Preliminary Review Officer.

-4. The person filing the complaint gives his or her narrative, describing in detail the incident in question.
+4. The complaint party gives his or her narrative, describing in detail the incident in question.
 At this point the complaint party can introduce his or her physical evidence.

-6. The Conduct Officer questions both parties, then allows the complaint party and the accused student to ask questions of one another.
+7. The Conduct Officer questions the accused student, then allows the complaint party to ask questions.

 10. The Conduct Officer concludes the Disciplinary Conference.
 He or she considers the information presented by the parties and determines whether the student is in violation.
 If he or she finds the student responsible, the Conduct Officer imposes or recommends a sanction, taking into consideration the sanction recommendations of the various parties.